 If you have an upcoming appointment with a vascular surgeon, here are some things you can expect during your first visit:

-- Medical history and physical exam: Your vascular surgeon will likely ask you questions about your medical history, including any past surgeries, medical conditions, and medications you are currently taking.
+- Medical history and physical exam: Your vascular surgeon will likely ask you questions about your medical history, including any past surgeries, medical conditions, and medications you currently take.
 They will also perform a physical exam to assess your overall health and any symptoms you may be experiencing.

 - Diagnostic tests: Depending on your symptoms and medical history, your vascular surgeon may order diagnostic tests, such as an ultrasound, CT scan, or MRI, to help diagnose your condition and determine the most appropriate treatment.